slime-io/limiter/document/smartlimiter.md

 kubectl apply -f "https://raw.githubusercontent.com/slime-io/limiter/master/install/prometheus.yaml"
 ```

-### Installing Rls & Redis
+### Installing RLS & Redis

 RLS service is Rate Limit Service [RLS](https://github.com/envoyproxy/ratelimit), we use it to support global shared rate limiting, if you confirm that the service does not need to support global rate limiting you can choose not to install RLS, skip this section.

 A brief introduction to the RLS service is that it is a GO-developed gRPC service that leverages Redis to support fully restricted streaming.
 After you have configured the SmartLimiter, the resource list will first be transformed into EnvoyFilter, and Istio will send rate limiting restriction rules to the corresponding envoy based on the EnvoyFilter content.

-A simple Rls & Redis installation checklist is provided for this purpose, using the following command
+A simple RLS & Redis installation checklist is provided for this purpose, using the following command

 ~~~
 kubectl apply -f "https://raw.githubusercontent.com/slime-io/slime/master/install/rls.yaml"